-We lease warehouse space, office facilities, space for our factory house and specialty stores and certain equipment under non-cancelable operating and capital leases.
-The leases expire at various dates through 2023, excluding extensions at our option, and contain various provisions for rental adjustments.
-In addition, this table includes executed lease agreements for factory house stores that we did not yet occupy as of December 31, 2012.
+We lease warehouse space, office facilities, space for our brand and factory house stores and certain equipment under non-cancelable operating and capital leases.
+The leases expire at various dates through 2028, excluding extensions at our option, and contain various provisions for rental adjustments.
+In addition, this table includes executed lease agreements for brand and factory house stores that we did not yet occupy as of December 31, 2013.
 The operating leases generally contain renewal provisions for varying periods of time.
-Our significant contractual obligations and commitments as of December 31, 2012 as well as significant agreements entered into during the period after December 31, 2012 through the date of this report are summarized in the following table:
+Our significant contractual obligations and commitments as of December 31, 2013 as well as significant agreements entered into during the period after December 31, 2013 through the date of this report are summarized in the following table: